jdzine92/Customer-Software-System/README.md

 # Customer-Software-System
-A generic system to store customer details, built with Python and MySQL.
+A generic system to store customer details, built with Python, Tkinter and MySQL.